HelloThisIsFlo/RESTfulTdd/README.md

 that would allow me to refactor at will.
 Ultimately allowing me to experient with the teachings of code crafting masters such as Uncle bob, Kent beck, Martin fowler.

-But we're looking at lots of years down the line, for now : lots of words for not much . . . . what we're looking at here the most basic server you could think of ^_^
+But we're looking at lots of years down the line, for now : lots of words for not much . . . . what we're looking at here is the most basic server you could think of ^_^

 ## Specs
 PUT /transactionservice/transaction/$transaction_id <br/>